WeilabMSU/CAPTURE/README.md

 ## Citation

 If you use this code or the pre-trained models in your work, please cite our work.
-- Chen, Dong, Gengzhuo Liu, Hongyan Du, Junjie Wee, Rui Wang, Jiahui Chen, Jana Shen, and Guo-Wei Wei.
-"Drug Resistance Predictions Based on a Directed Flag Transformer" ArXiv (2024). https://arxiv.org/html/2403.02603v1
+- Chen, Dong, Gengzhuo Liu, Hongyan Du, Benjamin Jones, Junjie Wee, Rui Wang, Jiahui Chen, Jana Shen, and Guo‐Wei Wei.
+"Drug resistance predictions based on a directed flag transformer."
+Advanced Science 12, no. 36 (2025): e02756. https://advanced.onlinelibrary.wiley.com/doi/10.1002/advs.202502756

 ---